0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/performance/optimized-locking.md

 For the purposes of the heuristics mechanism, the work done by a statement is measured in the number of pages it has processed (logical reads).
 If the database engine is modifying a row that has been modified by another transaction after statement processing started, then the work done by the statement is treated as potentially wasted because the statement might be aborted and restarted.
 The system keeps track of the total potentially wasted work and the total work done by all statements in the database.

 LAQ is disabled for the database if the percentage of the potentially wasted work exceeds a threshold.
 LAQ is also disabled if the number of restarted statements exceeds a threshold.
-The `laq_skip_reason_wasted_work` and `laq_skip_reason_conflict_count` fields of the `locking_stats` extended event provide the number of times LAQ was disabled for one of these reasons, respectively.

-If the wasted work or the number of restarted statements falls below the threshold, LAQ is re-enabled for the database.
+If the wasted work and the number of restarted statements fall below their respective thresholds, LAQ is re-enabled for the database.

 ### <a id="behavior"></a> Query behavior changes with optimized locking and RCSI